 If you registered for the "Tell us once" service when registering the death you do not need to do anything else.

-If you have not registered then you can inform us of the details below.
+If you have not registered then you can inform us by calling 01327 322190 or email your details to email@example.com

 What happens next with regard to council tax?